The Tools, Essentials, and Must-Haves Every Gardener Should Own

 Best Hand Tools

-Hand rake: For picking up piles of leaves and garden trash and gently removing debris from under and around plants without damaging roots or crowns.
-Choose one in bright colors to help you keep it in sight as you work.
+Hand rake: A hand rake can pick up piles of leaves and garden trash and gently remove debris from under and around plants without damaging roots or crowns.
+This one has bright orange accents to help you keep it in sight as you work.
+To buy: $11 (was $16); amazon.com.

 Best Long-Handled Tools